CONDITIONS

 Pituitary gland problems (like a prolactinoma)

-Premature ovarian insufficiency (early menopause)
+Premature ovarian insufficiency (early menopause)* Congenital abnormalities (in primary amenorrhea)

-Adrenal tumors (can cause elevated androgen levels)
+Adrenal tumors (can cause high androgen levels)

-Chronic illness (impacting reproductive health)
+Chronic illness (affecting reproductive health)

-Symptoms That May Accompany Amenorrhoea
+Symptoms That May Accompany Amenorrhea

 Acne or oily skin